SkillsUnion/tamkeen-cloud/4-intro-cloud-and-aws/5-aws-create-initial-administrative-user.md

 When account access is set up for the administrative user, IAM Identity Center creates a corresponding IAM role in the relevant AWS account, with the policies specified in the permission set attached to the role.

-## Step 5: Sign in to the AWS Access Portal with Administrative Credentials
+## 5: Sign in to the AWS Access Portal with Administrative Credentials

 Complete these steps to confirm that sign-in to the AWS access portal is possible using the administrative user credentials and access to the AWS account is granted: